istio/old_issues_repo/issue_template.md

 ```

 **Is Istio Auth enabled or not ?**
-Did you install the stable istio.yaml, istio-auth.yaml....  or the Helm chart?
+Did you install the stable istio.yaml, istio-auth.yaml....  or if using the Helm chart please provide full command line input.

 **What happened**: